 Objective

 The research project emphasises on the nutritional content of the browse fed to the giraffes and their preferences.
-The other objective is to find out if the type of browse affects the activity budget of the giraffes where any corelation is observed between the preference of browse and the activity of the giraffes.
+The other objective is to find out if the type of browse affects the activity budget of the giraffes where any correlation is observed between the preference of browse and the activity of the giraffes.
 The spatial space used by the giraffes during the feeding and how they behave are also taken into account for this study.

 Methodology

-Nine different species of browse, one being the constant, will be used for this study.
-The browse list are as follows:-
+Nine different species of browse will be examined in this study.
+The browses are listed below:-